Two girls pose in front of the whirlpool attraction at Winter Glow Malvern Worcestershire

-Winter Glow 2022: Review
+Winter Glow 2023: Review

 [AD] Press event

-Winter Glow 2022 Review: Ice Rink
+Winter Glow 2023 Review: Ice Rink

-One of the largest covered ice rinks in the region opened at Winter glow on 25th November 2022.
+One of the largest covered ice rinks in the region opened at Winter glow on 24th November 2023.
 Skate aids are available for families and there’s a large spectator area and café with festive drinks and snacks.
 Skate hire is included in the price of your 45 minute session and there’s an extra charge for skate aids.

 There’s a 15 minute break between each skate session when staff sweep the ice.
 It’s advisable to arrive around half an hour early for your session to collect skates in plenty of time.
 Fifteen minutes before your session, the previous session will be coming off the ice and getting back into their shoes.
-So, to avoid queueing it’s best to collect skates before then.
+So, to avoid queuing it’s best to collect skates before then.

 Winter Glow ice rink

-Winter Glow 2022 Review: Illuminated light trail
+Winter Glow 2023 Review: Illuminated light trail

-The Winter Glow light trail has become somewhat iconic over the years.
-It is definitely the signature attraction.
-It’s safe to say that this year’s was the best yet, with a theme and a story to read as you walk around.
-Jingle the elf has lost five of his friends.
-Children have to read the information on their way around and press buttons that light up clues to help them find the elf party.
+Children have to read the information on their way around and press buttons that light up clues to help them find the snowflake.
 Old favourite Winter Glow features are back too, including the signature cathedral arch for the ultimate selfie.
-This year, the whole light trail is outdoors so we definitely advise wrapping up warm.
+The whole light trail is outdoors so we definitely advise wrapping up warm.
 Particularly as you’ll want to take your time on the trail, reading all the information and taking some beautiful photos.

 Personalised Santa Experience

 Children invited to meet Santa arrive at his huge workshop full of toys and festive cheer to chat to the elves before meeting the man himself.
 Every child receives a gift and one of Mrs Claus’ fresh cookies to decorate.
 Parents can enjoy a mulled wine while kids decorate their cookies and children are offered either a hot chocolate or an apple juice.
 Families visit Santa together and the elves are happy to take a photo of you all with your camera or phone.
-Santa experiences are available from 25th November to 24th December 2022.
+Santa experiences are available from 24th November to 24th December 2023.
 If you book at least 14 days in advance, your child will receive a personalised invitation from Santa, asking them to visit him.

 Two children sitting at a craft table in the personalised Santa Experience at Winter Glow